vmware-archive/vsphere-automation-sdk-rest/README.md

     cd samples/javascript/vcenter
     npm install

+You may also use the ./build.sh script included at the root of the SDK.
+This script will run npm install on both tagging and vcenter samples so as well as execute any tests specified in the respective package.json files.

 ### Running JavaScript Samples
 For a complete list of included samples refer to the "scripts" section of the javascript/vcenter/package.json file.
 To run a sample use npm as follows: